Weapons Master: Post-Crisis

 When Guy Gardner, Booster Gold and Blue Beetle decide to restart the Justice League, their first meeting is attacked by the Weapons Master.
-With a veritable arsenal of futuristic weaponry at his command, he quickly takes down all combatants and even Superman and Maxima's intervention was useless.
-With the League defeated, the Weapons Master claims his price – Guy Gardner's power ring.
+With a veritable arsenal of futuristic weaponry at his command, he quickly takes down all combatants.
+With the League defeated, the Weapons Master claims Guy Gardner's power ring.
 As he turns to leave, he finds a new hero ready to face him – Bloodwynd.
 Bloodwynd channels the spirits of the dead to fight the Weapons Master.
 Unable to counter Bloodwynd's magic, the Weapons Master abducts the five fallen heroes and disappears, but the League eventually defeats him.
 The character also had set his target towards Superman but was again arrested.
-He also battled the Legionnaries and the Creature Commandos.

 The New 52

-In The New 52, Iron Heights Penitentiary was attacked by an unknown person looking for Cotar (revised from Xotar).
+In The New 52, Iron Heights Penitentiary is attacked by an unknown person looking for Cotar (revised from Xotar).
 Inmate Cotar survives the attack, only to be captured by Green Lantern and Flash before being interrogated by Wonder Woman.
 Cotar reveals the attacker to be David Graves, who has been viciously attacking a number of the Justice League's enemies, wanting to know how to hurt the Justice League.